cloudventure-io/sdf/README.md

 ### Lambda

-`SdfLambda` class is a convinient class for defining a lambda functions within SDF applications.
+`Lambda` class is a convinient class for defining a lambda functions within SDF applications.

 ### API

-`SdfHttpApi` class consumes OpenAPI specification and provides:
+`HttpApi` class consumes OpenAPI specification and provides:

 - generation of entrypoints based on OpenAPI paths
 - generation of validators based on OpenAPI parameter and body specification